 Phlox paniculata ‘Little Boy’ is a herbaceous perennial.
-It is also known as Garden Phlox, Fall Phlox, Perennial Phlox, or Summer Phlox.
+It is also called Garden Phlox, Fall Phlox, Perennial Phlox, or Summer Phlox.
 It is part of the Polemoniaceae family of plants.
-It has fragrant flowers that attract birds, hummingbirds, and butterflies.
+It has fragrant flowers and it attracts birds, hummingbirds, and butterflies.
 It is native to the Eastern and Central United States and Eastern Canada.

-End of the season in autumn cut Phlox paniculata ‘Little Boy’ down completely and remove the cuttings to protect it from eelworms and mildew.
+Cut Phlox paniculata ‘Little Boy’ down completely and remove the cuttings to protect it from eelworms and mildew at end of autumn.
 Watch out for slugs, snails, aphids, eelworm, crown gall, leafy gall, fungal leaf spots, and verticillium wilt.
 Phlox seems to be deer-tolerant.

-Also read Phlox paniculata ‘Rosa Pastell’ which is a pink flowering variety.
+Also, read Phlox paniculata ‘Rosa Pastell’ which is another variety of Phlox paniculata.